 Only Child Syndrome: Both Marty and Lorraine have numerous siblings that aren't that important to the plot, and of course Doc and Clara have two children together.
 George and Jennifer are only children however.
 As far as we know, anyway — we never actually met George or Jennifer's family.
 In the novel, we meet George's family and it is implied he is an only child.

-Part 3: Saloon Patron: "Where'd you get that outfit, off'n a dead Chinee?"
+In Part 3, one of the old timers sees Marty in his hideous outfit and asks him, "Where'd you get that outfit, off'n a dead Chinee?"

 Time Crash: Doc is concerned that causing an unresolvable time paradox or having someone encounter his or her past self could potentially destroy the timeline.